Droid Assault: Gameplay

-Plot

-The game lacks a story, but its setting is implied through textual descriptions of the various droids.
-The game takes place sometime in the future, with the droids being used for purposes ranging from civilian to military.

 Reception

 Droid Assault received mixed reviews from critics.

 Silviu Stahie of Softpedia gave the game an 85/100, calling the concept "interesting" and the graphics beautiful, saying the only con was that sometimes the action on screen became too hectic.

 Michael Krosta of 4Players gave the game a 66/100, concluding the game is "pleasantly" fast-paced and that the graphics are charming, but said that the levels became repetitive and the game itself didn't last long before its charm wore off.

 Alec Meer of Rock, Paper, Shotgun called the game "more than enough pixel-robot goodness for the price" and a "defiantly old-school affair".

 Totalbiscuit called the game "super fun" and "strongly recommended" the game in a review, though he criticized the control scheme as in need of improvement.